pinyito/AngularRouting/README.md

 # AngularRouting
-Angular routing as critical concept in developing SPAs with Angular
+Angular routing as a critical concept in developing SPAs with Angular